I recently returned from a girl’s trip to Maui over New Year’s. And I loved it so much, I went again on a family trip two months later

 This was our cost breakdown:

 Food: Since we hadn’t vacationed in a year, we wanted to enjoy ourselves.
-Lunch was typically $50-65 for three of us and dinner was $60-90.
-You can spend MUCH less than that.
+Lunch was typically $50-65 for the three of us and dinner was $60-90.
+You can spend much less than that.
 The taco place down the street from us served loaded pork tacos for $4.95 a piece, and there are food trucks and inexpensive meals everywhere.
 Since we sat down at a restaurant for most meals, we paid more.